Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 The Notenik application can only open one Collection at a time, but you can easily switch from one to another using the Open Recent command on the File menu.

 You can adjust the number of Recent Files to retain using the File Tab in the Notenik preferences.
 This is also the place where you can specify whether you would like Notenik to open the most recently used Collection used when it starts up, or always open one specific Collection.
+All of Notenik’s appliction preferences are available from the Options menu.

 You can also use the File Tab in the Notenik preferences to select a Collection you’d like to identify as your Essential Collection – whichever Collection you wish to designate as primary, or most frequently used.
 You can then use a special command on the File menu – or its keyboard shortcut – to quickly open that Essential Collection.